beaurancourt/blog/markdown/combat-and-netcode.md

 -----

 The solution to this is, unfortunately, to just design with this concession in mind.
-Precise spacing with latency is going to suck, so don't build a game that relies on it.
+Precise spacing with latency is going to miss the mark, so don't build a game that relies on it.
 Instead, build for something that masks the latency (like tab targetting).
 Build the game *around* tab targetting concepts - short damage reduction windows on cooldowns, short burst damage windows on cooldowns, baiting enemies into poorly trading offensive for defensives.
 Add tab-targetting skill-based mechanics, like skill sequences that force players to have a high APM while moving.
 Add the ability to create/remove line of sight